Znow/znow.github.io/_posts/2022-02-03-consume-abp-api-from-xamarin-app.md

 }
 ```

-The important part is the "password" in "grantTypes" array.
+The important part is the entry "password" in "grantTypes" array.

 Be sure to run your DbMigrator project to update your database with the new client defined above.
 Else our Xamarin app will not be able to authenticate and use the API endpoints.